Raster2Seq/Raster2Seq/README.md

 ## Data Preparation

-We use COCO-style format for all experiments.
+We use COCO-style formatting for all experiments.
 Data preprocessing are detailed in [data_preprocess](data_preprocess).
 Simply put, input data is RGB images and output is the 2D coordinate vectors of room regions which are represented as close-loop segmentation.

-### Structured3D Dataset
-The
-The RGB-D version can be found at [this link](https://polybox.ethz.ch/index.php/s/wKYWFsQOXHnkwcG).
+Data tree generally has this following structure:
 ```
 code_root/
 └── data/